CesiumGS/3d-tiles/README.md

 When the URI is relative, its base is always relative to the referring tileset JSON file.

 Client implementations are required to support relative external references and embedded resources.
 Optionally, client implementations may support other schemes (such as `http://`).
 All URIs must be valid and resolvable.

+## Units

+The unit for all linear distances is meters.

+All angles are in radians.

+## Coordinate reference system (CRS)

+3D Tiles uses a global and local coordinate systems.
+Coordinates for top-level tileset and tile properties defined by bounding volumes are specified using a **global** coordinate system, the coordinate system for which depends on the type of [bounding volume](#bounding-volumes) used.
+A tileset's global coordinate system will often be [WGS84 ellipsoidal coordinate system](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf), but it doesn't have to be.

+Tile content uses a [**local** coordinate system](#local-coordinate-systems) independent of the global tileset coordinate system.
+An additional [tile transform](#tile-transform) may be applied to transform a tile's local coordinate system to the parent tile's coordinate system.

 ## Tiles